 You are allowed about 200mg daily while pregnant, which equals about one 12 oz cup of coffee—quite a bit.
 But, if you are an all-day coffee drinker, cut back.
 And always consult with your doctor first.

 4. Reassess your diet.

 The biggest culprits are raw fish, so NO sushi.
 Some of you are like, no big deal, I don’t like sushi, others are like, NOOOO!!!… I was the latter.
-I love sushi, so I could not wait to have it; I think that was my first meal out once I braved going out to a restaurant with a newborn.
+I love sushi, so I could not wait to have it; I think that was my first meal once I braved going out to a restaurant with a newborn.

 No cold cuts unless cooked or heated up.
-Deli meats could contain Listeria, a bacteria that is detrimental to your developing baby.
+Deli meats could contain Listeria, a bacteria detrimental to your developing baby.
 It might be easier to go without.
 Deli subs with the meat hot are just not the same.

 It was the WORST craving ever for a pregnant woman.
 Yes, I think I did indulge twice during my pregnancy, my husband will probably say more, but I tried my best not to give in.